 - May 13, 2004: Keith Olbermann leaves out the second A in "Niagara" as part of the Final Jeopardy! correct response "Niagara Falls".
 When Al Franken points this out, he also notices Keith detached his N, making his response say "Viagra".

 - July 19, 2004: A video clue from Cheryl of the Clue Crew "Introduced in 1990, it's the program I'm using [here] to create an unusual image."
 Cue her using Photoshop to put a mustache on an image of Alex.

 Alex: Not so unusual.

-- October 8, 2004: A Ken Jennings one, made so by the particular colloquialism he and Alex lampshade.
+- October 8, 2004: A well-known moment from Ken, made so by the particular colloquialism he and Alex lampshade.
 What makes the moment even more funny is that it takes Alex a split-second to catch up to Ken's wisecrack.

 ) What's a hoe?
 Alex: